Discarded Lovers

-Discarded Lovers is a 1932 American Pre-Code mystery film directed by Fred C. Newmeyer.
+Discarded Lovers is a 1932 American Pre-Code "melodramatic murder-mystery" film directed by Fred C. Newmeyer.

 Plot

 A blonde bombshell movie star is murdered and her body is found in a car.
 She had just finished doing the last and final scenes in a film.
 Irma Gladden was a sexy blonde bombshell who was having many tangled romantic affairs.
-She was loose and easy.
 In solving the murder there are the usual friends, police, reporters and employees who administer their help to the police captain and the police sergeant.
 Suspects abound and include Irma's husband, a jealous wife, a boy friend and an ex-husband.